 - a.
-Principal Contractors will ensure as a minimum: - Temporary construction works consider urban design and visual impacts, including: - Artwork, graphics and images to enhance the visual appearance of temporary works in high visibility locations; - Project information to raise awareness on benefits, explain the proposed works at each site and provide updates on construction progress; - Community information, including contact numbers for enquiries / complaints; - Signage and information to mitigate impacts on local businesses which may be obscured by the construction site; - · Sydney Metro advertising / public awareness campaigns; and - Logos / branding, including Sydney Metro, NSW Government, and Contractor branding. - ii.
-The design of all temporary works will require TfNSW approval in relation to urban design and visual impacts and TfNSW will stipulate the design of hording artwork, including: - · Sydney Metro advertising / public awareness campaigns; and - Logos / branding, including Sydney Metro, NSW Government, and Contractor branding. - b.
+Principal Contractors will develop and implement a Landscape and Temporary Works Management Plan for their scope of works.
+The Landscape and Temporary Works Management Plan will ensure as a minimum: - Temporary construction works including site hoardings and acoustic sheds consider urban design and visual impacts, including: - Artwork, graphics and images to enhance the visual appearance of temporary works in high visibility locations. - Project information to raise awareness on benefits, explain the proposed works at each site and provide updates on construction progress. - Community information, including contact numbers for enquiries / complaints. - Signage and information to mitigate impacts on local businesses which may be obscured by the construction site. - Sydney Metro advertising / public awareness campaigns. - Logos / branding, including Sydney Metro, NSW Government, and Contractor branding. - b.
+The design of all temporary works will require TfNSW approval in relation to urban design and visual impacts. - c.
 Construction hoardings, scaffolding and acoustic sheds will be regularly inspected and kept clean and free of dust build up.
-Graffiti on construction hoardings, scaffolding or acoustic sheds will be removed or painted over promptly. - c.
+Graffiti on construction hoardings, scaffolding or acoustic sheds will be removed or painted over promptly. - d.
 The principles of Crime Prevention Through Environmental Design will be applied to all works, including temporary works, that have a public interface.